ypconfig/ypconfig/README.md

 This tool is made possible by [pyroute2](https://github.com/svinota/pyroute2), which enables us to communicate with the Linux Netlink interface.

+# System Requirements

+ypconfig works with Python 3.
+The highest, tested Python version is 3.7.
+It has been tested on Debian 9 and 10.

 # Configuration

 ypconfig reads a YAML file (defaults to `/etc/ypconfig/ypconfig.yml`) and tries to configure the system accordingly.
 The config file should contain an array of interfaces, where each interface has the following options: